Welding Gas Cylinder Recertification Costs and Process Guide

 Telegram

 Recertifying a welding gas cylinder typically costs you $20–$60, with most shops charging about $40 per bottle for hydrostatic testing, inspection, and stamping.
 The process fills the tank with water, pressurizes it (usually ~1.5× service pressure), holds and inspects for leaks or deformation, then issues a new certification date if it passes.
-Some suppliers offer free exchanges or mobile testing; comparing options can save you money and downtime, and the next section explains how to choose.
+Some suppliers offer free exchanges or mobile testing.
+Comparing options can save you money and downtime.
+The next section explains how to choose.

 How Hydrostatic Testing Works for Welding Tanks